 Windowbox is a simple photo-hosting website where I post pictures directly from my phone.
 I started doing this after graduating from high school in the summer of 2004, posting pictures from my LG camera phone to a self-hosted piece of PHP software called EasyMoblog (later CoMoblog).
-These projects were fine, but nobody was maintaining them.
-They were beginning to show their age.
+These projects were fine, but nobody was maintaining them and they were beginning to show their age.
 Rather than continue trying to hack new features onto my own fork, I started something new.

 Windowbox started as a PHP app that I soon abandoned in favor of Python 2/Flask/SQLAlchemy.
 I had never used Flask or SQLAlchemy for anything prior to this, but I rapidly started to appreciate everything the frameworks did for me.
 It was rewritten once more using Python 3, and that’s the version that runs today.

-From a day-to-day perspective, Windowbox works by periodically checking a dedicated email inbox for new messages.
-Whenever it finds a new email and verifies it came from me, it posts the image attachment(s) to the site and sends an update to Twitter on my behalf.
-On my phone, all I have to do is compose an email to Windowbox’s contact, attach my picture, and send.
+From a day-to-day perspective, Windowbox works by periodically checking a dedicated IMAP mailbox for new emails.
+Whenever it finds a new message and verifies it came from me, it posts the image attachment(s) to the site and sends an update to Twitter on my behalf.
+On my phone, all I have to do is compose an email to Windowbox’s contact, attach the picture, and send.
 The Windowbox app takes care of thumbnail generation, RSS/Atom feeds, and syndication to Twitter.